 Mr. Grant.
-In July 2021, we and Mr. Grant entered in an offer letter that governs the current terms of Mr. Grant's employment with us.
+In July 2021, we and Mr. Grant entered in an offer letter setting forth the general terms of Mr. Grant's employment with us.
 Pursuant to the agreement, Mr. Grant is entitled to an initial base salary of \$400,000, is eligible to receive an annual performance bonus with a target achievement of 40% of his base salary, based on our Company's assessment of his performance and our Company's attainment of written targeted goals as set by our Company in its sole discretion.
-Mr. Grant was also paid a lump sum advance of \$60,000 that will be earned if he remains continuously employed by us through July 12, 2022 or, if earlier, through the date on which his employment terminates for any reason other than termination for cause or his resignation without good reason (each as defined below).
+Mr. Grant was also paid a lump sum advance of \$60,000 that was earned once he had remained continuously employed by us through July 12, 2022.
 In addition, Mr. Grant was granted a stock option covering 180,000 shares of our Class A common stock, at \$14.87 per share, which vest over a period of four years, with 25% of the shares vesting on July 13, 2022, and the remaining shares vesting in 36 equal monthly installments thereafter, in each case subject to Mr. Grant's continued employment through the applicable vesting dates.
-Mr. Grant is also entitled to certain severance benefits, the terms of which are described below under the section titled "-Potential Payments Upon Termination or Change of Control."
+Mr. Grant is also entitled to certain severance benefits, the terms of which are described below under the section titled "Potential Payments Upon Termination or Change of Control."
 Mr. Grant's employment is at will.

 Dr. Lin.
-In February 2021, we and Dr. Lin entered into an offer letter that governs the current terms of Dr. Lin's employment with us.
-Pursuant to the agreement, Dr. Lin is entitled to an initial annual base salary of \$370,000, is eligible to receive an annual performance bonus with a target achievement of 30% of her base salary, as determined by our Board, and was granted an option exercisable for 230,821 shares of our Class A common stock.
-Dr. Lin was also paid a lump sum hiring bonus of \$150,000.
-In May 2021, we and Dr. Lin entered into an amended and restated offer letter pursuant to which Dr. Lin's annual base salary increased to \$429,200 and her annual performance bonus target achievement increased to 40% of her base salary, as determined by our Board.
-In addition, Dr. Lin received a stock option covering 16,916 shares of our Class A common stock, at \$11.00 per share, which vest as follows: one-fourth of the shares subject to the option vest on May 13, 2022, and thereafter one-forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us.
+In February 2021, we and Dr. Lin entered into an offer letter setting forth the general terms of Dr. Lin's employment with us, which was amended and restated in May 2021, pursuant to which Dr. Lin received a base salary increase from \$370,000 to \$429,200, a performance bonus target achievement increase from 30% to 40% of her base salary, as determined by our Board, and a refresh stock option grant.
 Dr. Lin is also entitled to certain severance benefits, the terms of which are described below under the section titled "-Potential Payments Upon Termination or Change of Control."
 Dr. Lin's employment is at will.